syahmadaws/custom-ad-domain-join-with-auto-scaling/README.md

 # Overview
-Deploy a custom AWS Systems Manager Automation runbook that automatically domain joins or unjoin from an Active Directory (AD) domain.
-This runbook can be used with on-premises AD or AWS Managed Microsoft AD and can be executed manually or automatically with services such as Amazon EventBridge or AWS Lambda.
+Deploy a custom AWS Systems Manager Automation runbook that automatically domain joins or unjoin from an [Active Directory (AD) domain](https://docs.microsoft.com/en-us/windows-server/identity/ad-ds/get-started/virtual-dc/active-directory-domain-services-overview).
+This runbook can be used with on-premises AD, self-managed AD running on [Amazon Elastic Compute Cloud (Amazon EC2) Windows instances](https://aws.amazon.com/windows/products/ec2/), or [AWS Managed Microsoft AD](https://aws.amazon.com/directoryservice/) and can be executed manually or automatically with services such as [Amazon EventBridge](https://aws.amazon.com/eventbridge/) or [AWS Lambda](https://aws.amazon.com/lambda/).
 The runbook leverages parameters stored in AWS Systems Manager Parameter Store.
 In particular, 4 parameters are created that include the AD domain name, AD domain username, AD domain user's password, and a specific Organizational Unit (OU) in AD.

 # Deploy the Automation runbook and parameters
-To deploy the runbook and parameters, download and save the AWS CloudFormation template from Github, [**cfn-create-ssm-automation-parameters-adjoin.template**](cfn-create-ssm-automation-parameters-adjoin.template), and save it locally to your computer to create a new CloudFormation stack.
-Creating a new stack will simplify the deployment of the Automation runbook and create the appropriate parameters to perform the AD join/unjoin activities.
+To deploy the runbook and parameters automatically, download and save the AWS CloudFormation template from Github, [**cfn-create-ssm-automation-parameters-adjoin.template**](templates/cloudformation/cfn-create-ssm-automation-parameters-adjoin.template), and save it locally to your computer to create a new CloudFormation stack.
+Creating a new stack will simplify the deployment of the Automation runbook and create the appropriate parameters to perform the AD join/unjoin activities automatically.
 To learn more about CloudFormation stack creation, visit the [AWS documentation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/GettingStarted.Walkthrough.html#GettingStarted.Walkthrough.createstack).

-To create the Automation runbook manually, you can download the template from this Github repo, [here](ssm-automation-domainjoinunjoin.template), and create a custom Automation runbook.
-Visit the AWS documentation to learn [how to create runbooks with the Document Builder](https://docs.aws.amazon.com/systems-manager/latest/userguide/automation-document-builder.html) or [how to create runbooks with the Editor](https://docs.aws.amazon.com/systems-manager/latest/userguide/automation-document-editor.html)
+To create the Automation runbook manually, you can download the template separately from [here](templates/systemsmanager/ssm-automation-domainjoinunjoin.yaml) and create a custom Automation runbook manually.
+Visit the AWS documentation to learn [how to create runbooks with the Document Builder](https://docs.aws.amazon.com/systems-manager/latest/userguide/automation-document-builder.html) or [how to create runbooks with the Editor](https://docs.aws.amazon.com/systems-manager/latest/userguide/automation-document-editor.html).

 ## Creating a stack in CloudFormation
 ![Create a stack](images/create_ssm_automation_cfn_stack_01.png)